Jelly-RDF/pyjelly/docs/getting-started.md

 {{ code_example('rdflib/02_parse.py') }}

-RDFLib will reconstruct the graph from the serialized Jelly stream.
+RDFLib will reconstruct the graph from the Jelly file.

 ### Parsing a stream of graphs

-You can process a Jelly stream frame-by-frame, loading each as a separate RDFLib graph.
+You can process a Jelly stream as a stream of graphs.
+A Jelly file consists of "frames" (batches of statements) – we can load each frame as a separate RDFLib graph.

 In this example, we use a [dataset of weather measurements](https://w3id.org/riverbench/datasets/lod-katrina/dev), which is an RDF graph stream.
 We count the number of triples in each graph: